beljul/user-centric-ad-id/README.md

 * definition of shared audience categories.

 This body should be in charge of overseeing the Network Controller operation:
-* the Network Controller is the keeper of the user IFA and ads preferences..
+* the Network Controller is the keeper of the user IFA and ads preferences.
 It should be trusted by users and network participants,
-* the Network Controller itself could be owned by tech companies likecloud providers,
+* the Network Controller itself could be owned by tech companies like cloud providers,
 * network Controller could be freely audited.